MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Multiprotocol Label Switching (MPLS).md

 - **Quality of Service (QoS)**: MPLS allows for the definition of QoS policies for different types of traffic, ensuring that critical services like VoIP and streaming media are given higher priority over less time-sensitive applications.
 - **Layer 2 Services**: MPLS can be used to provide Layer 2 services like Virtual Private LAN Service (VPLS), allowing for the creation of a virtualized Ethernet LAN service over a wide area network.

-# MPLS vs. Traditional IP Routing
+# MPLS vs. Traditional IP [[Routing]]
 - **Speed**: MPLS can provide faster packet forwarding because the fixed-length label is easier and quicker for a router to process than a complex network address.
-- **Flexibility and Scalability**: Unlike traditional IP routing, MPLS allows for dynamic path adjustment in response to real-time traffic and bandwidth conditions, offering greater flexibility and scalability.
+- **Flexibility and Scalability**: Unlike traditional IP [[routing]], MPLS allows for dynamic path adjustment in response to real-time traffic and bandwidth conditions, offering greater flexibility and scalability.
-- **Quality of Service**: MPLS offers superior Quality of Service options, as it can set traffic priorities and engineer the network for optimal performance of critical applications, something that is more challenging with conventional IP routing.
+- **Quality of Service**: MPLS offers superior Quality of Service options, as it can set traffic priorities and engineer the network for optimal performance of critical applications, something that is more challenging with conventional IP [[routing]].